manomay16/syntaxless/README.md

 # Syntaxless - Code in Plain English

 Syntaxless is a web application that allows users to write code in plain English.
-It uses AI to translate natural language instructions into working code in multiple programming languages.
+It uses AI to translate natural language instructions into working code in multiple programming languages

 ## Features